lhindman/cs121-mod05-examples/README.md

     - Add the following code to the end of the main method in StaticFun.java.
 Were the values of x and y inside the Point object modified by the pointDoubler() method even though it doesn't have a return value?
 What is the difference between passing in an object as a argument to a method vs passing in a primitive data type such as an int?
     ```
     Point myPoint = new Point(2,3);

     System.out.println("Value of point before doubling: " + myPoint);
     Utility.pointDoubler(myPoint);
     System.out.println("Value of point after doubling: " + myPoint);
     ```

 ## ArrayList Experimentation
-1. Open *FloatingPointComparison.java*, read the code and run it to ensure it functions properly.
+1. Open *MyRainbow.java*, read the code and run it to ensure it functions properly.
 Then work through each of the experiments below and record your observations.
-    - Experiment by decreasing TOLERANCE values, identifying which provide a match that is "close enough"
+    - Add three additional color objects to the rainbow immediately after ORANGE, YELLOW and PINK are added.
+Run the program and record how how affect the result of the list size as well as where in the list your colors were added.
+To make this easier to record, you may temporarily *comment out* the code in the *working with loops* section.
     ```
-    final double TOLERANCE = 0.00000000000001;
-    final double TOLERANCE = 0.000000000000001;
-    final double TOLERANCE = 0.0000000000000001;
-    final double TOLERANCE = 0.00000000000000001;
-    final double TOLERANCE = 0.000000000000000001;
+    rainbow.add(Color.GREEN);
+    rainbow.add(Color.BLUE);
+    rainbow.add(Color.BLACK);
     ```

-1. Open *ObjectComparison.java*, read the code and run it to ensure it functions properly.
-Then work through each of the experiments below and record your observations.
-    - Modify the comparison between p1 and p3 (line 31) to be a comparison between p1 and p2 as shown below.
-What is the result and why?
+    - Notice in the constructor for the Arraylist, we *tagged* our rainbow ArrayList with the **Color** class.
+Let's see what happens when we an object that is not of type Color.
+Use the code below to add a String to our rainbow and make of note of the line number where you add the String.
+To make this easier to record, you may temporarily *comment out* the code in the *working with loops* section.
+Attempt to run the program and student the java output (stack trace) carefully.
+Notice that it not only tells you exactly what is wrong, but also the line where the issue is detected.
+Record your observations.
     ```
-    if (p1 == p2)
+    rainbow.add("Purple");
     ```

-    - Modify the comparison between p1 and p2 (line 15) to be a comparison between p1 and p3 as shown below.
-What is the result and why?
+    - Revert the code changes made in the previous steps.
+Click the *Source Control* icon then select *MyRainbow.java* from the list of changes.
+Hover over the icons beside the filenames to find the icon labelled **Discard Changes**, then click it.
+This will revert all the code changes to MyRainbow.java back to the last commit.
+Please be careful if you choose to use this functionality when working in your lab activities.

+    - Modify the *rainbow.remove(0)* line as follows to intentionally remove a item that does not exist in the ArrayList, and make a note of the line number.
+Study the Java output (stacktrace) carefully noting the type of exception, the index value that cause the exception and the line number in MyRainbow where the exception was detected.
+Record your observations.
     ```
-    if (p1.equals(p3))
+    rainbow.remove(199);
     ```

 ## File Parsing Experimentation